Intermesh/groupoffice-docs/using/files.rst

 With LibreOffice Online you can edit office documents in your browser.
 You need a working LibreOffice Online server.
 More info on https://www.libreoffice.org/download/libreoffice-online/

-For installations read the :ref:`LibreOffice online installation page. <libreoffice-online>`
+For installing read the :ref:`LibreOffice online installation page. <libreoffice-online>`

 OnlyOffice